cucumber/docs/content/docs/guides/browser-automation.md

 {{% text "ruby" %}}

 Watir (pronounced _water_), is an open-source (BSD), family of Ruby libraries for automating web browsers.
-It allows you to write tests that are easy to read and maintain.
-It is simple and flexible.
+It allows you to write tests that are easier to read and maintain.
+It is straightforward and flexible.

 Watir drives browsers the same way people do.
 It clicks links, fills in forms, presses buttons.
 Watir also checks results, such as whether expected text appears on the page.